shii0004/parenthesis-balance-check/README.md

 # parenthesis-balance-check
-Checking if parentheses are matched for a given expression.
+Checks if parentheses are matched for a given expression.

-`MAX_SIZE` defines the maximum number of characters the input expression can have
+`MAX_SIZE` defines the maximum number of characters the input expression can have.

+Written in C.